bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 We may want to reflect at this point: Why is it so effortless to display and work with our different drawing functions?

-Pure functions are amazingly independent pieces of code.
-Beyond their parameter signatures they are not tied to a grander design (global state, etc).
-This independence is what makes them so amazingly free and composable.

 ### Dispatch

 You may have noticed a familiar pattern in the drawing functions